 Data Network Services provides networking and support to an agreed upon network hand-off points.
-A hand-off point is the point where Data Network Services’ responsibility for support ends and that of the user or LAN network administrator begins (e.g., at the network wall jack of a user workstation, or at the router for a LAN administrator).
+A hand-off point is the point where Data Network Services’ responsibility for support ends and that of the user or Local Area Network (LAN) administrator begins (e.g., at the network wall jack of a user workstation, or at the router for a LAN administrator).

 User supported devices (e.g., computer, laptop, tablet) should use the fewest possible connections to the University network, preferably one.
 In some circumstances, multiple devices may be connected to a single Data Network Services switch port.
 If more than 12 media access control (MAC) addresses connect to a single switch port, the switch is considered an extension of the University network and must meet the network controls.

 University WiFi access points advertise the services they provide with a name programmed into the device called a Service Set Identifier (SSID).
 WiFi network names that are managed by the University campus Data Network Services may not be used or operated by users or other units.

 Controls to prevent unauthorized access to the network include, but are not limited to:

 Technical staff and University employees are responsible for working with networking services, data owners. data custodians, and service owners on establishing the appropriate network access controls.
 Technical staff and University employees may not change the fundamental security profile of the service provided (e.g., by adding a wireless access point on a network jack).